 The paper presented some initial results of using semantic labels to boost the photogrammetric processing of terrestrial datasets.
-Semantically segmented images are automatically generated using deep learning methods (CNN).
-Then labels are used as constraints in the photogrammetric processing or transferred to the generated 3D information.
-The initial results are promising and the developed methods will be integrated in our web-based pipeline (Tefera et al., 2018) to extend its functionalities and potentially boost the reconstruction results.
-Similarly to feature matching constraint, dense image matching can be constrained based on the semantic information provided for each pixel.

-The training dataset will be extended in order to have a larger input of our CNN method and optimize its accuracy.
-More classes will be annotated as there is no such a training dataset in the heritage community.
+Semantically segmented images are automatically generated using convolutional neural networks (CNN).
+Subsequently, labels are used as constraints in the photogrammetric processing (feature matching and mask generation) and transferred to the generated 3D information.
+The preliminary results are promising and the developed methods will be integrated in our web-based pipeline (Tefera et al., 2018) to extend its functionalities and potentially boost the reconstruction results.
+Similarly to feature matching constraint, dense image matching will be constrained based on the semantic information provided for each pixel.
+As up to our knowledge there is no other such dataset publicly available in the heritage community, our training set will be expanded in order to have an extensive input to our CNN method and optimize The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, Volume XLII-2/W9, 2019 8th Intl.
+Workshop 3D-ARCH "3D Virtual Reconstruction and Visualization of Complex Architectures", 6-8 February 2019, Bergamo, Italy its accuracy In the same line of thought, a larger number of classes is to be annotated to include more details.
+Moreover, it will be enriched to cover other heritage cases apart from building façades, such as temples like the one presented in Section 4.2.
 The dataset, as well as our pre-trained network, will be available to the public in the near future to facilitate research towards this direction.